markovsvetlin/socialmediaApp/README.md

-A simple socialmedia App with firebase and React ContextAPI for user state.
-Will be styled with Material UI.
+A simple socialmedia App with firebase auth, datebase and storage.
+Also React ContextAPI for user state.